apache/spark/docs/sql-ref-syntax-qry-window.md

 * **window_frame**

-    Specifies which row to start the window on and where to end it.<br>
+    Specifies which row to start the window on and where to end it.

     **Syntax:**